hanwg/hassio-apps/telegram-bot-api/DOCS.md

 Note: You should have already installed, configured and started the app.

 The app exposes an endpoint which can be reached using the following URLs:
-- `http://localhost:8081/bot` - Used within Home Assistant.
+- `http://localhost:8081` - Used within Home Assistant.
-- `https://YOUR-HA:8081/bot` - Replace *YOUR-HA* with your Home Assistant hostname.
+- `https://YOUR-HA:8081` - Replace *YOUR-HA* with your Home Assistant hostname.

-## Telegram Bot Integration
+## Telegram Bot Integration Configuration

 This section assumes that you have already set-up the Telegram bot integration.
 If you have not done so, please refer to the [Telegram bot documentation](https://www.home-assistant.io/integrations/telegram_bot).

-### Integration Configuration

-Requires Home Assistant `2026.2` or later.
+This configuration requires Home Assistant `2026.2` or later.

 To configure your Telegram bot to use your own Telegram bot API server instance (this app), do the following:
 1. On your Home Assistant, go to <kbd>Settings</kbd> > <kbd>Devices & services</kbd>.